OmaymaS/Logistic-Regression-Coefficients-Interpretation/odds_ratios.md

 # Interpreting Odd Ratios in Logistic Regression
 OmaymaS
-May 20, 2016

 ## Introduction
 Interpreting the logistic regression's coefficients is somehow tricky.
-Looking at some examples beside doing the math helps getting the concept of odds, odds ratios and consequently getting more familiar with the meaning of the regression coeffecients.
+Looking at some examples beside doing the math helps getting the concept of odds, odds ratios and consequently getting more familiar with the meaning of the regression coefficients.
 The following examples are mainly taken from [IDRE UCLE FAQ Page](http://www.ats.ucla.edu/stat/mult_pkg/faq/general/odds_ratio.htm) and they are recreated with R.

 ## Probability, Odds and Log of Odds
 Let's say that the probability of success is $p=0.8$, then the probability of failure is $1-p=0.2$.
 The odds of success is $\frac{p}{1-p}=\frac{0.8}{1-0.8}=4$, i.e. the odds of success is 4 to 1 and the odds of failure is 0.25 to 1.